 The height of a boot is determined by measuring from the top of the sole, or the welt, to the top of the collar.
 In other words, the height of the boot does not include the height of the sole.

-There are three basic form of lacing systems.
-Hooks, eyelets and D-Rings.
+Below, hooks and eyelets are shown as part of lacing systems.
+You may also see D-rings in some footwear.
 Each has their own value for use.
 All help maintain a sturdy hold to keep your boots or shoes firmly on your feet.

-Thinsulate™ branded insulation is the most common insulation used in footwear offered by Working Person’s Store.
-The amount of insulation is measured in GRAMS.
-After reading the information on Thinsulate™ at www.workingperson.com, you will see that even the manufacturer believes that 400-600 GRAMS is the best range of insulation.
+Thinsulate™ branded insulation is the most common type used in footwear offered by Working Person’s Store.
+The amount of insulation is measured in grams.
+After reading the information on Thinsulate™ at www.workingperson.com, you will see that even the manufacturer believes that 400-600 grams is the best range of insulation.

-• It is not uncommon for the user to create a hole in the padding under the big toe.
+• It isn’t uncommon for a boot wearer to create a hole in the padding under the big toe.
 Some people curl their toes without realizing it.
 Over time, the toe curling may result in a hole being worn in the padding.

-1. Shoes are usually designed to accommodate ONE footbed.
-Placing two in the footbed can make them fit too tight.
+- Shoes are usually designed to accommodate ONE footbed.
+Placing two in the footbed can make them fit too tightly.

-2. Most footbeds are built up in the arch area which can interfere with the fit of the shoe.
-Placing two insloles would have a big effect on the arch support.
+- Most footbeds are built up in the arch area which can interfere with the fit of the shoe.
+Placing two insoles would have a big effect on the arch support.